 Daniel Ridge Falls: Hike a four-mile loop near Looking Glass Rock in Pisgah National Forest with a 150-foot waterfall.
 If we have a lot of very cold weather, you can see a frozen waterfall.
 Nearby is a beautiful hike to Cove Creek Falls.

 Bearwallow Mountain: Just 19 miles from downtown Asheville, hike a two-mile loop trail to the summit of this bald mountain with wonderful views.
 From the same parking area, hike the 5-mile roundtrip on the Trombatore Trail to Blue Ridge Pastures, another bald.
+Also nearby is the new trail to Wildcat Rock.

 Looking Glass Rock: For 180+ degree views from a rock face, hike this strenuous trail in the Pisgah National Forest.
 You'll climb 1,700 feet in elevation in just over three miles (6.5 miles roundtrip).
 Nearby is John Rock, a five-mile loop trail to a another rock face with panoramic views of Looking Glass Rock and surrounding mountains.